 - Implement a national voluntary code of conduct for nurseries and retailers.

 - Collaborate with national groups participating in the program.

 The following provinces/territories have active or developing invasive plant programs.

 National Voluntary Code of Conduct

 Invasive species are a growing threat to Canada’s ecosystems and are capable of overtaking and displacing native species.
 Over 60% of Canada’s invasive plants were intentionally introduced over the last 150 years based on their value for food, medicine, ecosystem services, as well as aesthetics.
 Although most introduced plants do not disrupt ecosystems, there are a very limited number of invasive plants that are ‘high risk’ and a direct threat to human health and safety, the environment, and the economy.
 Although the natural range of plants may shift with warming climate or time, the prime focus of this initiative is to prevent the introduction of high-risk invasive plants to specific regions of Canada.
-There is growing public pressure, along with government regulations, that are restricting the sale and distribution of invasive plants.
+There is growing public pressure, along with government regulations, to restrict the sale and distribution of invasive plants.

 The Canadian Council on Invasive Species, along with several key partners have launched a new National Voluntary Code of Conduct for the ornamental horticulture industry.
 The National Voluntary Code of Conduct supports the Canadian Council on Invasive Species’ Be PlantWise program.
 The goal of the Be PlantWise program is to support and recognize responsible leaders in the horticulture industry who adopt best practices to avoid the introduction of high-risk invasive plants to specific regions.

 The work of the program is led by the Canadian Council on Invasive Species (CCIS) and supported by the National Horticulture Invasive Plants Working Group, made up of members from:

 - the Canadian Society of Landscape Architects (CSLA),